hheitor/apiProtectionLab00/README.md

 14. Go to Security  ››  Application Security : Content Profiles : GraphQL Profiles and click Default
 15. On Maximum Structure Depth set a value of '10'.
 Click Update and then Apply policy

-# 5 - Attack again an see how F5 protects the app
+# Task 5 - Attack again an see how F5 protects the app

 ### Do attacks again, now to the graphQL app publish & protected by f5